kaigelee/CSFCN/README.md

 ## 🎉 Updates 🎉

-:bell: Good News!
+Good News!
 In the follow-up experiments, we found that higher performance can be achieved by **removing Gaussian blur** during data augmentation.
 (The experiment is still in progress, the final mIoU may be higher than 78.7%)!
 Now, the data augmentation process includes:

 - [ ] random cropping
 - [ ] random horizontal flipping